 - Students must look after their own belongings and respect others’, as well as the school’s.

 Most cases of unacceptable behaviour are spontaneous, thoughtless, unintended acts that the pupil immediately regrets.
 In these cases, the teachers will correct this sort of behaviour at once.

-In the case of continuous unacceptable behaviour, parents will be requested to come to the school to consider the problem jointly with class teachers, form teachers, Head of Primary or Head of Secondary and when necessary, with the Head of the School.
+In the case of continuous unacceptable behaviour, parents will be requested to come to the school to consider the problem jointly with class teachers, form teachers, Head of Primary or Head of Secondary and, when necessary, with the Head Teacher.

 Any student who jeopardises the integrity or safety of others will be expelled without hesitation.

 We expect the parents to support us in implementing this code of conduct as we believe that, as in each and every aspect of education, discipline is a responsibility shared between parents and teachers.